ElaraLang/elara/README.md

 code.

 Elara is currently a WIP, and is not yet ready for use.
-See [specification/specification.pdf](the specification)for some examples and a very incomplete specification
+See [the specification](specification/specification.pdf) for some examples and a very incomplete specification

 If you're interested in Elara or contributing, please join our Discord server! <https://discord.gg/xu5gSTV>